A smart, cross-platform test prep company changes how students excel.

 INTERVIEW | by Victor Rivero

-Victor: What issues, challenges, and/or problems were you trying to solve?
+Victor: What prompted you to develop the BenchPrep?
+What issues, challenges, problem were you trying to solve?

-Victor: What’s something interesting about its development history?
+Victor: What’s something interesting about it’s development history?

 Victor: Anything interesting about your own background that informed your current approach?

-Victor: What’s your 60 second pitch to someone on what exactly it is benefits?
+Victor: What’s your 60 second pitch to someone on what exactly it is, benefits?

 Victor: Do you have any direct or indirect competition?